uxlfoundation/oneapi-construction-kit/doc/overview/tutorials/creating-new-hal/initial-setup.rst

             external/
                 refsidrv/ -> refsidrv repository, 'tutorial1' branch
                     external/
-                        riscv-isa-sim/ -> submodule of refsidrv
+                        riscv-isa-sim/ -> submodule of refsidrv, will be fetched by cmake

 Installing a RISC-V toolchain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^